ibm-cloud-docs/event-notifications/en-concepts.md

 {: #en-source}

 A service or application on {{site.data.keyword.Bluemix_notm}} that emits event notifications and publishes them to a topic within the {{site.data.keyword.en_short}} service.
 A source is a registered entity in an {{site.data.keyword.en_short}} service instance.
 Several services on {{site.data.keyword.Bluemix_notm}} are set to be integrated to send notifications to {{site.data.keyword.en_short}}.
 IBM Monitoring is enabled, while  {{site.data.keyword.compliance_long}}, and {{site.data.keyword.secrets-manager_full_notm}} are in the pipeline.
 A source can publish to multiple topics.
-In, other contexts sources can also be identified as producers or publishers.
+In, other contexts sources are identified as producers or publishers.

 ## Filter
 {: #en-filters}